 Johnson Ranch Open Space preserves 242 acres of old ranch land just south of San Luis Obispo.
 The 3.7-mile Johnson Ranch Loop explores the municipal open space, which is dominated by rolling grassy hills accented by serpentine rocks.
 A shortcut can be used to trim the hike to 2.5 miles.
 There is 200 feet of total elevation between the high and low points of the hike, a distance that is repeated several times over the meandering loop.

-The trailhead for Johnson Ranch is conveniently located just off the 101 Freeway between San Luis Obispo and Pismo Beach.
+The trailhead for Johnson Ranch is conveniently located just off Highway 101 between San Luis Obispo and Pismo Beach.
 The proximity becomes slightly inconvenient once you start hiking as the grassy hills do little to obstruct the din of the motorists.
 Once you tune that out, the trail is quite peaceful, and deeper sections of the loop have no freeway noise at all.
 Spring is an ideal time to hike Johnson Ranch Loop.
 Lupines, poppies, and vetch bloom along the trail.
 The grass is lively and green in the wet season, but the landscape becomes dry and brown by fall.

 In 2001, after a century as a working ranch, the city of San Luis Obispo purchased this property and created Johnson Ranch Open Space.
 They city has put up signs honoring the Johnson Family and the parcel’s history.
 A collaborative community effort constructed a loop trail through the park, which opened in 2009 and is in great shape.